Product Roadmap

 • Per-category cost basis labels and entry flows

-• Multi-category portfolio views and analytics
+• Multi-category inventory and collection views

 Future